pankajsen29/ECUSimulator/README.md

  - messages (request-response) setup: CAN messages
  - trace window: displays CAN messages

+**Test Setup:**

 **Testing:**
 Steps to be shown using Vector Virtual CAN Driver

 **Limitation:** (Temporary)
- - it utilizes Vector Virtual Interface at the moment for enabling the developers perform testing, hence can't be used with any other hardware interfaces (e.g., PEAK, DCI, ETAS etc.) at the moment.
+ - the hardware communication code supports only Vector interfaces at the moment, hence can't be used with any other hardware interfaces (e.g., PEAK, DCI, ETAS etc.).
 But have plan to support in case the planned primary purpose of this tool is observed.
+Design is done considering this point.

 **Logging:**
 Log4net (to be included)

 **CMD-line execution:**
 - todo: for the purpose of automation

+**Installer:**